88plug/manjaro-headless/README.md

 ```
 git clone https://github.com/88plug/manjaro-headless
 cd manjaro-headless
-chmod +x run.sh
 sudo ./run.sh
 ```
-The script will update and reboot the machine twice, and enable SSH on the host.
+The script will update and reboot the machine and enable SSH on the host.
 After the installation is complete, you can log in to the new headless machine with the user you created during the install.

-4. Let the machine reboot at least twice.
+4. Let the machine reboot.
 Yes, it will do it automatically! 🤖

 ## 🎁 Optional Add-ons:
 - Check out the Manjaro-Post-Install repo at https://github.com/88plug/manjaro-post-install/ for more goodies.